cmu-psych-fms/wildfire/README.md

 ### Compatibility

 This *should* be playable in any major browser released since 2018, but will likely fail in earlier browser versions.

+The server-side code has only been tested in SBCL, but *should* run fine in any modern Common Lisp implementation that can run USOCKET and Bordeaux Threads.